JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 {#intellij-extension-downloadsources}

 Enables downloading the IntelliJ Platform sources.
-It is enabled by default if the `CI` environment variable is not set – which is present on Continuous Integration environments, like GitHub Actions, TeamCity, and others.
+It is enabled by default if the `CI` environment variable is not set – which is present in Continuous Integration environments, like GitHub Actions, TeamCity, and others.

 {style="narrow"}
 Type